Episcopal Diocese of Taiwan: History

-From the earliest origins of Anglicanism on Taiwan (in or before 1895) until 1945, the island was part of the Nippon Sei Ko Kai Diocese of Osaka.
+From the earliest origins of Anglicanism on Taiwan until 1945, the island was part of the Nippon Sei Ko Kai Diocese of Osaka.
 As the presence of American Episcopalians on the island grew, the island came under the jurisdiction of the Episcopal Diocese of Honolulu until 1954, when it achieved some independence — the 60th anniversary of this date was celebrated in 2014.
-In 1961, Taiwan was organised into a missionary diocese of the Episcopal Church (USA); and in 1988 it was accepted as a full diocese of the church.
+In 1961, Taiwan became a missionary diocese of the Episcopal Church (USA); and in 1988 it was accepted as a full diocese of the church.